-If you google diets for fat loss, you'll find lots of results, the problem is, will you find the right diet for you?
+If you search Google for diets for fat loss, you will find lots of results, the problem is, will you find the ideal diet for you?

 Or do you have different needs from your colleague next door?

-The truth is, the most important factor for the success of a diet is that it is adapted to you, and that, is what does not exist in the generic diets you find on the internet outside.
+The truth is, the most important factor for the success of a diet, is that it is adapted to you, and that, is what does not exist in the generic diets that you find on the internet outside.

-In addition, diet is only part of the equation and therefore we must also take into account bodybuilding and cardio training, and finally, supplementation.
+In addition, diet is only part of the equation and therefore we must also take into account weight training and cardio, and finally, supplementation.

 So, what are you going to find here?

-A guide that will help you build your own diet, help you with cardiovascular and bodybuilding training, and show you what supplements you can choose for this purpose.
+A guide that will help you build your own diet, help you with cardiovascular and weight training, and show you which supplements you can choose for this purpose.

-This isn't a guide you read in 2 minutes, it's long, so it's only worth reading if you really want to lose fat effectively.
+This is not a guide that you read in 2 minutes, it is long, so it’s only worth reading if you want REALLY lose fat effectively.

-What's the first step when you're looking to lose fat?
+What is the first step when looking to lose fat?

 No, it's not signing up for the gym.

-It is not enough to say that you want to lose weight, you must define exactly what you want in a concrete way.
-Whether it's losing 10 kg, 10kg or getting a visible abs.
+It is not enough to say that you want to lose weight, you must define EXACTLY what you want in a concrete way.
+Be it losing 5kg, 10kg or having visible abdominals.

-You must set a concrete, final and realistic goal.
+You must define a concrete, final and realistic objective.

-In addition to setting the objective, you must set a deadline for achieving it.
+In addition to defining the goal, you must set a deadline to reach it.